jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.SingleExtensions.AreAllBitsSet(thisfloat,Jcd.BitManipulation.BitMask).md

 ## SingleExtensions.AreAllBitsSet(this float, BitMask) Method

-Tests if all of the bits from the bitmask are set on a[System.Single](https://docs.microsoft.com/en-us/dotnet/api/System.Single 'System.Single').
+Tests if all of the bits from the bitmask are set on a [System.Single](https://docs.microsoft.com/en-us/dotnet/api/System.Single 'System.Single').

 ```csharp
 public static bool AreAllBitsSet(this float number, Jcd.BitManipulation.BitMask bitmask);